 This mechanism allows the tax point of an investment bond to be deflected away from the original owner to a new owner.
 The benefit of being able to assign, or change policy ownership, is that the transaction is not a chargeable event for the purposes of income tax, provided that it is a genuine gift and has not been assigned for money or money’s worth.

 Where an assignment is made as part of a divorce settlement HMRC will only treat the assignment as a gift if it is specifically mentioned in the court order.
 If it is not mentioned then the assignment would be treated as a gift for money or money’s worth, making it a chargeable event.

 It could be that the new owner pays tax at a lower rate, or better still, is a non-taxpayer.
 As the new owner they would have the authority to surrender the policy and pay tax (if applicable) on the chargeable gain, at their marginal rate of income tax.

 Remember, if the new owner is an individual the assignment would be a potentially exempt transfer for inheritance tax purposes, unless it is covered by any available exemptions.
-If the new owners are trustees the assignment would either be a potentially exempt transfer or a chargeable lifetime transfer, depending on the type of trust.
+If the new owner is a trust the assignment would either be a potentially exempt transfer or a chargeable lifetime transfer, depending on whether the trust is absolute or discretionary.

 Investment bonds held by trustees

 Even where an investment bond is held under a trust the trustees still have the ability to assign ownership from themselves to a beneficiary, rather than surrendering the bond within the trust and distributing cash.

 Where an investment bond is held in a discretionary trust, any chargeable gain is assessed on the settlor if the chargeable event occurs while the settlor is alive at any point in the tax year and is UK resident.